roman-milk/roman-milk.github.io/exhibitionist-wife.md

  'You can't blame me for that.
 You were the one who stripped off,' he playfully scolded her.

  'OK, ok.
 Let's just get home shall we.
 I'm not letting you off though.
 I'm dragging you off to bed, unless we don't make it that far.
 So, be prepared,' she warned.
-Report_Story #1